 - What are the potential side effects, both severe and minor types?

-- Are there dietary changes that I could or should make to optimize treatment?
+- Are there dietary changes that I could make to optimize treatment?
 What should my ideal exercise program be?

 - What is my prognosis with further treatment?
 Without?